 Two of the most popular methods include ground penetrating radar (GPR) and concrete x-ray.
 Both have their own strengths and weaknesses, but most of the time you are better to use GPR over concrete x-ray.
-Depending on your specific needs, the ease of use, lower cost and safer working conditions of GPR usually beat out the comprehensive but laborious scanning using concrete x-ray.
+Depending on your specific needs, the ease of use, lower cost, and safer working conditions of GPR usually beat out the comprehensive but laborious scanning using concrete x-ray.

 There is also a major advantage to GPR as it only usually requires access to one side of the concrete slab, where a concrete x-ray requires access to both sides for proper imaging.
 Both GPR and concrete x-ray don’t do particularly well with slabs on a grade or if the concrete is greater than 18 inches thick.
-A GPR image can be adjusted to penetrate deeper with a lower frequency but this will result in a loss of resolution that often produces an image that doesn’t satisfy the requirements.

 The advantage that concrete x-ray does have over GPR is that when you compare the images after both processes have been completed the x-ray will produce a higher resolution image.
-This gap is getting smaller and smaller as the GPR technology increases but this slight edge hardly makes up for all of the safety concerns and other limitations that concrete x-ray presents.
+This gap is getting smaller and smaller as the GPR technology increases, but this slight edge hardly makes up for all of the safety concerns and other limitations that concrete x-ray presents.

 If your firm requires a high resolution image and can deal with all of the extra costs and added time for safety precautions, than concrete x-ray is the imaging solution for you.
 But for the vast majority of people and companies using GPR technology will give you want you need for a much lower cost.
 Because of this GPR is the preferred choice of most municipalities and industry as it is more versatile and cost effective in almost every situation over concrete x-ray imaging.